Baramanga/Ramone-Kemono-s-MMD-Drag-Ball/README.md

 # Ramone Kemono's MMD Drag Ball
 The most advanced Spore MMD dance animation mod to date (06-2024)

 Big thanks to Mx3 for creating the first dance mods and provided much needed assitance with getting this project started!
-You can check out their mod here: https://davoonline.com/phpBB3/viewtopic.php?t=9826
+You can check out their old dance mod here: https://davoonline.com/phpBB3/viewtopic.php?t=9826

 This mod add 18 new MMD dance animations to your Creature Editor Test Drive, with 7 of which having special effects designed by me to give you the full experience!
 All the dances have camera motion imported into the game and work by moving a camera effect attached to a very tiny horn weapon parts mounted on a long multi-segmented invisible limb.
 It took me quite a long time to figure out how adjust the camera animation to translate it to Spore, given Spore has quite a number of quirks when it comes to animation and camera control.